NASA-AMMOS/Landform/Web/docs/API.md

 If more than one mesh/image pair dataset is is uploaded in the same project where the image filenames are the same but the image data is different, only the most recently uploaded image data will be used for that image filename for all datasets.

 All uploads must be complete before a project starts running.
+The inputs used by a project are determined at the time the project is first run.
+Additional inputs uploaded to the project after that time are ignored, even if the project is re-run.

-Image data is validated when a project is run, not on upload.
+Input data is validated when a project is run, not on upload.

 Accepts the following arguments in a `multipart/form-data` encoded HTTP request body:
 * *mesh*: mesh data file (required); data format will be implied from filename extension